peazzoni1/Homepage-/README.md

-# Homepage-
+# Projects
-A simple homepage to feature projects
+A few simple projects with HTML, CSS and Javascript